Research-Based

-Who here wishes they could have their high school body back?
+Who here wishes they could reclaim their high school metabolism?
 You’re not alone.
-We may not have realized how good we had it at the time, but man do we wish for it once it’s gone.
+We may not have appreciated how good we had it back then, but we certainly miss it once it’s gone.

 About Goop High School Genes

-Gwyneth Paltrow launched the health and wellness company, Goop Wellness, in 2008.
-Their product line consists of health and wellness supplements such as Goop Gut Microbiome Superpowder, GOOPGLOW Multivitamin, High School Genes, and more, as well as beauty products, clothing, sex toys, and more.
-All products are claimed to be toxic-free.
+Gwyneth Paltrow founded the health and wellness company Goop Wellness in 2008.
+Their product line encompasses health and wellness supplements like Goop Gut Microbiome Superpowder, GOOPGLOW Multivitamin, High School Genes, and more, plus beauty products, clothing, sex toys, and additional items.
+All products claim to be toxic-free.

 Goop High School Genes is marketed as a “comprehensive nutritional regimen designed to provide intense support for normal glucose and energy metabolism as well as cellular health.”
-It includes cinnamon, green tea extract, B vitamins to support metabolism, alpha-lipoic acid as an antioxidant, and ginger and licorice for digestive support.
-It is marketed towards perimenopausal and postmenopausal women who aren’t having success with diet and exercise.
+It contains cinnamon, green tea extract, B vitamins for metabolism support, alpha-lipoic acid as an antioxidant, plus ginger and licorice for digestive wellness.
+The product targets perimenopausal and postmenopausal women who haven’t achieved desired results through diet and exercise alone.

 Goop High School Genes Benefits

-Goop High School Genes supplement regimen is designed to take you back to your younger years.
-With ingredients that provide benefits such as supporting metabolism, boosting energy levels, and improving digestion, you’ll forget your true age, or so they claim.
+The Goop High School Genes supplement regimen promises to transport you back to your younger years.
+With ingredients that claim benefits including metabolism support, enhanced energy levels, and improved digestion, you’ll supposedly forget your true age—or so the marketing suggests.

-The supplements provided in this regimen include a Phyto blend multivitamin with over 20 vitamins and minerals to cover all your bases.
-They also include an omega 3 DHA-EPA supplement to support immune health, and antioxidants to prevent oxidative stress from life’s indulgences.
-Don’t forget a gut-balancing blend of herbs to keep you regular, and metabolism support with ingredients such as green tea extract, cinnamon, and alpha-lipoic acid.
+This regimen includes a Phyto blend multivitamin containing over 20 vitamins and minerals to cover nutritional gaps.
+It also features an omega-3 DHA-EPA supplement for immune support, antioxidants to combat oxidative stress from daily indulgences, a gut-balancing herbal blend to promote regularity, and metabolism support through ingredients like green tea extract, cinnamon, and alpha-lipoic acid.

 Goop High School Genes Ingredients

-Goop High School Genes supplement regimen contains a myriad of different supposed health-boosting ingredients but does the research support their benefits?
-Below are some of the main ingredients in Goop High School Genes and what current studies are saying.
+Goop High School Genes contains numerous purportedly health-boosting ingredients, but does research support their benefits?
+Below are some of the key ingredients in Goop High School Genes and what current studies reveal.

-- Phyto Blend Multi – The Phyto blend multi provided in the High School Genes regimen consists of over 20 different vitamins and minerals including Vitamin A, C, D, E, and K, B vitamins, choline, magnesium, zinc, selenium, and more.
-The research on various vitamin and mineral supplements has not concluded a significant benefit from taking these unless a deficiency is present.
-However, there is little harm in taking a multivitamin supplement if used as directed.
+• Phyto Blend Multi – The Phyto blend multi in the High School Genes regimen contains over 20 vitamins and minerals including vitamins A, C, D, E, and K, B vitamins, choline, magnesium, zinc, selenium, and more.
+Research on vitamin and mineral supplements hasn’t demonstrated significant benefits unless addressing a deficiency.
+However, multivitamin supplements pose minimal risk when used as directed.

-- Omega-3 EPA-DHA – While there are many studies involving omega-3 supplements, specifically DHA and EPA, the benefits remain unclear.
-While taking an omega-3 supplement will not likely cause harm, the best results will come from consuming food sources of omega-3s, such as fatty fish, twice per week.
+• Omega-3 EPA-DHA – While numerous studies examine omega-3 supplements, particularly DHA and EPA, the benefits remain unclear.
+Though omega-3 supplements are unlikely to cause harm, optimal results come from consuming food sources of omega-3s, such as fatty fish, twice weekly.

-Consuming food sources of omega-3s have been shown to help lower heart disease risk however, supplements don’t appear to have the same benefits.
-A newer study found a link between high amounts of omega-3 fatty acids in the blood for an increased risk of prostate cancer in men, but more research is needed on this.
+Consuming food sources of omega-3s has been shown to reduce heart disease risk; however, supplements don’t appear to offer the same benefits.
+A recent study found a link between elevated omega-3 fatty acid levels in blood and increased prostate cancer risk in men, though more research is needed.

-- Green Tea (Metabolism Support) – The caffeine and antioxidants in green tea are believed to increase metabolism and burn fat, especially during exercise.
-Several studies support these claims however, the amount of supplementation needed is still to be determined, and the potential weight loss from taking green tea supplements alone is likely minimal.
-Supplementing with green tea will not result in any harm and does carry additional health benefits, as does drinking green tea regularly.
+• Green Tea (Metabolism Support) – The caffeine and antioxidants in green tea are believed to boost metabolism and enhance fat burning, particularly during exercise.
+Several studies support these claims; however, the optimal supplementation amount remains undetermined, and potential weight loss from green tea supplements alone is likely minimal.
+Green tea supplementation poses no harm and offers additional health benefits, as does regular green tea consumption.

-- Alpha-Lipoic Acid (Free Radical Scavenger) – Alpha-lipoic acid is an antioxidant compound that is created by the body.
-It’s believed to have a myriad of health benefits that make it a possible treatment for diabetes, vascular disease, hypertension, and inflammation.
-Unfortunately, most research is conducted on animals, and further human trials are needed to determine the true effects of alpha-lipoic acid as a supplement.
+• Alpha-Lipoic Acid (Free Radical Scavenger) – Alpha-lipoic acid is an antioxidant compound produced by the body.
+It’s believed to offer numerous health benefits, making it a potential treatment for diabetes, vascular disease, hypertension, and inflammation.
+Unfortunately, most research involves animal studies, and additional human trials are needed to determine the true effects of alpha-lipoic acid supplementation.

-- Licorice (Gut Balance) – Licorice root has a history of being used to help treat digestive upset.
-Licorice contains the compound glycyrrhizin, which gives licorice its antioxidant, antimicrobial, and anti-inflammatory effects.
-Licorice may help reduce acid reflux and indigestion along with treating peptic ulcers.
-The exact dose for supplemental licorice root is still under review.
+• Licorice (Gut Balance) – Licorice root has traditionally been used to treat digestive upset.
+Licorice contains glycyrrhizin, which provides antioxidant, antimicrobial, and anti-inflammatory effects.
+Licorice may help reduce acid reflux and indigestion while treating peptic ulcers.
+The optimal dose for supplemental licorice root remains under investigation.

-- Ginger (Gut Balance) – Ginger is well known for its calming benefits.
-Ginger root contains gingerol, a compound that improves gastrointestinal motility and overall digestion.
-It can be used to treat nausea, bloating, and gas.
-It contains both antioxidant and anti-inflammatory compounds.
-Supplemental forms of ginger may not be necessary to reap these benefits.
-Simply drinking ginger tea made from ginger root will do the trick and it’s a lot less expensive.
+• Ginger (Gut Balance) – Ginger is renowned for its soothing benefits.
+Ginger root contains gingerol, a compound that enhances gastrointestinal motility and overall digestion.
+It treats nausea, bloating, and gas while providing antioxidant and anti-inflammatory compounds.
+Supplemental ginger may be unnecessary to reap these benefits.
+Simply drinking ginger tea made from ginger root achieves the same results at a fraction of the cost.

-- Rhubarb (Gut Balance) – Rhubarb is a fibrous vegetable that grows in stalks and has a sour taste.
-Rhubarb is a good source of fiber and vitamin K but otherwise does not contain any significant nutrients.
-It is rich in antioxidants, and these combined with fiber content, are great for gut health.
-Like ginger, consuming rhubarb in food form versus supplement form will likely yield greater results.
+• Rhubarb (Gut Balance) – Rhubarb is a fibrous vegetable that grows in stalks with a sour taste.
+Rhubarb provides fiber and vitamin K but lacks other significant nutrients.
+It’s rich in antioxidants, and combined with its fiber content, supports gut health.
+Like ginger, consuming rhubarb as food rather than supplements likely yields superior results.

 Does Goop High School Genes Work?

-Those who struggle with nutrient deficiencies due to a lack of diversity in their diet may find benefits in this supplement due to its high vitamin and mineral content.
-However, for its intended purpose of improving metabolism in peri-menopausal and post-menopausal women, this supplement regimen will likely fall flat.
-Although there is a lot of power in the placebo effect, there is no research to prove that this combination of ingredients will successfully improve metabolism and balance the gut in that population.
+Those with nutrient deficiencies due to limited dietary diversity may benefit from this supplement’s comprehensive vitamin and mineral content.
+However, for its intended purpose of boosting metabolism in peri-menopausal and post-menopausal women, this supplement regimen will likely disappoint.
+While the placebo effect can be powerful, no research proves this ingredient combination will successfully enhance metabolism and balance gut health in this population.

 Save up to 10%